Genaker/nodejento/README.md

 # NodeJento (formerly known as NodeGento)

 NodeJS implementation of the Magento 2 ORM and Microservice Framework components without using legacy PHP.

-Delivering great shopping experiences can be tricky, involving many factors.
-But two are undoubtedly part of the equation: Customers need to find what they’re looking for and they need to do it quickly.
-That’s why we developed Catalog Service for Adobe Commerce.

 NodeJento it is a NodeJs service that provides an additional API surface that makes product and category and any other data retrieval faster.